HighSchoolHacking/GLS/docs/Design/Null Checking.md

 </table>

 ### Errata
 - TypeScript has both a `null` and an `undefined` type.
-We check against `"undefined"` due to `undefined` being semi-mutable in TypeScript.
+We check against `"undefined"`, as this is the prefered method.
 - Additionally, TypeScript requires a `typeof` to proceed the variable being tested.